mesosphere/dcos-commons/frameworks/elastic/README.md

 ## Nodes

 The maximum number of deployable nodes is constrained by the DC/OS cluster's resources.
 Each Elasticsearch node has specified required resources, so nodes may not be placed if the DC/OS cluster lacks the requisite resources.
-Also, only one Elasticsearch node from a single cluster may be placed on a given DC/OS agent.